 An in-depth presentation of the case that brought the question of food allergies to the forefront of ADA compliance

 Presenters: Laura Patey, Associate Dean for Student Academic Resources, Wesleyan University, Middletown, Connecticut, and Harold W. Potter, Jr., Esq., Holland and Knight LLP, Boston, MA

 Disability Service providers often find themselves as the provider of access for all individuals on their campus.
-This presentation will review the Lesley University Settlement Agreement and discuss the need for establishing a collaborative approach in meeting the need of students with food allergies and celiac.
-The presenters will describe ways that they have engaged other campus entities in addressing these access issues.
-Higher Education implications for policy and procedures will be explored.
+This presentation reviewed the Lesley University Settlement Agreement and discussed the need for establishing a collaborative approach in meeting the need of students with food allergies and celiac.
+The presenters described ways that they have engaged other campus entities in addressing these access issues.
+Higher Education implications for policy and procedures were explored.